-- Purchasing from another Department within the Organization: Organizations that receive meal services obtained through a competitive process by another department of the same organization may also use a non-competitive process to obtain CACFP meals.
+- Purchasing from another Department within the Organization: Organizations that receive meal services obtained through a competitive process by another department of the same organization, such as a university child care center whose meal services are provided by the campus dining hall or campus student union, may also use a non-competitive process to obtain CACFP meals.
 Such organizations may sign an agreement with the food service caterer contracted by the organization to provide meals for the entire organization.
 This type of situation is common in large organizations such as hospitals, nursing homes, schools, governmental entities, and universities where food services are centralized.
 As long as the meals provided to the centralized food service were obtained through a competitive manner within a formal bid process, those same services may be used by the CACFP organization.
 A sponsor may use the Sponsor Agreement with a School or Affiliated Organization to Furnish Food Service for the CACFP located on the CACFP website when obtaining meals in this manner. - Purchasing from a Food Service Management Company: Food service management companies are organizations that prepare and deliver meals.
 An independent center that purchases meals from an FSMC must enter into a written contract with the company.
 The bid prototypes and CACFP guidance on meeting procurement standards are located on the CACFP website.
 Signing a contract with an FSMC does not relieve the center of its program responsibilities for monitoring and recordkeeping.
 Regulations require that a copy of the contract be submitted to DHSS-CFNA before the beginning of program operations under the contract, and all bids totaling over \$250,000 shall be submitted for state agency approval before the sponsor accepts and signs any contract.
 In addition, all bids shall be submitted to the state agency for approval before accepting a bid that exceeds the lowest bid.
 DHSS-CFNA shall respond to any request for approval within ten working days of receipt (7 CFR 226.21). - Purchasing from a Commercial Vendor: Commercial vendors are public organizations, hospitals, college cafeterias, etc., private commercial enterprises, caterers, or individuals that provide non-food items or individual food items but not complete meals.
 An independent center that purchases from a commercial vendor must enter into a written contract with the vendor following the guidelines for the formal or informal competitive bid process, depending on annual meal expenditures.